Buttons on the item card:

 Summary

-Business unit | Shows which business unit's data is shown here.
-If your system has more than one business unit, you can select another from dropdown list. |
+| Business unit | Shows which business unit's data is shown here.
+If your system has more than one business unit, you can select another from dropdown list.
+Note that costing of material items is done at a Company level. |

-Last cost | The cost of the last inward transaction to the stock.
-If the last transaction was a purchase order receipt, this is the landed cost of the receipt either specified in the purchase order or in the purchase invoice. |
+| Last cost | The cost of the last inward transaction to the stock.
+If the last transaction was a purchase order receipt, this is the landed cost of the receipt either specified in the purchase order or in the purchase invoice.
+If it is a manufactured item it is the cost of the last product taken from a work order which in turn is calculated from the sum of items issued to the work order. |

-Average cost | Simple weighted average of inward transaction costs since the system was taken into use.
+| Average cost | Simple weighted average of inward transaction costs since the system was taken into use.
 This value is only relevant if the current stock value is zero or negative; this situation enables the correct calculation of FIFO costs. |

-FIFO cost | The current weighted cost value of items in inventory according to the FIFO principle (First in first out).
+| FIFO cost | The current weighted cost value of items in inventory according to the FIFO principle (First in first out).
 This is the primary number used for the cost of an item throughout the system.
 It can only be calculated if there is a positive stock quantity for the item.
-See later for details on how the FIFO value is calculated. |
+See other articles for details on how the FIFO value is calculated. |

-Stock quantity | Total stock quantity is the current stock (inventory) quantity for all locations.
+| Stock quantity | Total stock quantity is the current stock (inventory) quantity for all locations.
 It does not include materials that have been issued to work orders (WIP - Work in progress). |

-Free in stock | The free in stock quantity is that part of the total stock that is not allocated to any sales or work orders.
+| Free in stock | The free in stock quantity is that part of the total stock that is not allocated to any sales or work orders.
 In other words, this is the quantity that can be used without affecting any planned operation.
-Because it is possible that the demand for an item gets larger than the stock quantity, the free stock quantity can become negative. |
+Note that the free is stock number is calculated in real time by transactions being made in the system.
+Particularly entering a sales order will reduce free stock.
+Manufacturing items or receiving purchases may increase free stock.
+Some transactions such as stock adjustments will not immediately update the free in stock calculations but they will be updated during the next night. |

-Stock locations | Stock quantity may be at several different locations.
+| Stock locations | Stock quantity may be at several different locations.
 Each location has a line of its own.
 Possible locations are defined in the partners section.
 Each partner address is a possible location.
 Note that it is possible to exclude a certain location from being available for allocation by checking the appropriate box on the partner form.
 Items can be moved to a different stock location by going to the Warehouse home page and selecting "New Material transfer" from the blue bar.
 Also items can be purchased to, and sold from, a particular stock location. |

 In templates

 If an item exists in the product structure of an item, this is shown here.
 This also lists itself in its own template.
+Often known as "where used".

 Future stock